Shop Subscribe

 Priming Your Canvas

 1. Choose your gesso color.
-Gesso is available in clear, white, black, and even in several colors.
-Any Gesso color other than clear will affect your paint colors and the final outcome of your piece.
+Gesso is generally available in clear, white, and black, but you may be able to find it in other colors.
+But keep in mind that any gesso color other than clear will affect your paint colors and the final outcome of your piece.

 Painting primed with black gesso